Skip to main content

 Worker

 After the request is deserialized, the server puts the events on the buffer channel.
-The worker process events from the channel and publish them to Kafka.
+The worker process events from the channel and publishes them downstream.
 You can think of the worker and the channel as a buffer in case the publisher slows down temporarily.

 • WORKER_BUFFER_CHANNEL_SIZE Buffer before the events get processed.
 The more the size, the longer it can tolerate a temporary spike or slow down.